MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMGlobalConditionFile.md

 ### -FileOrFolderName

-Specify the name of the file or folder object that will be searched for.
+Specifies the name of the file or folder object that will be searched for.
 You can specify system environment variables and the %USERPROFILE% environment variable in the file or folder name.
 You can also use the * and ? wildcards in the file name.

 ```yaml
 Type: String